-Making consistent extra payments toward the principal balance provides big returns.
-Borrowers can pay against principal by employing various techniques.
-For many people,Perhaps the simplest way to keep track is by making one additional mortgage payment per year.
-If you can't pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another option is to pay a half payment every two weeks.
-The effect here is that you make one additional monthly payment each year.
-Each option produces different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.
+Making regular additional payments on the principal yields big savings.
+You can do this in several ways.
+For many people,Perhaps the easiest way to keep track is to make 1 extra mortgage payment per year.
+If you can't afford to pay an additional whole payment in one month, you can divide that payment by 12 and pay that additional amount monthly.
+Finally, you can pay half of your mortgage payment every two weeks.
+Each of these options yields different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.